Skills reference #

 Sub-agent templates #

-Single-responsibility prompts the workflows spawn via the Task tool.
+Single-responsibility prompts the workflows spawn as sub-agents.
 Not invoked directly.
-Each ships with a recommended model tier (see the source file for the per-agent justification).
+Each names a recommended model size for its job — the Tier column below.

 TemplateJobTier